 Astrodon 31mm Stromgren Y: 12x900" -20C bin 1x1

-As can be seen in the following screenshot there are some vertical banding on the image.
-To remove the vertical banding use CanonBandingReduction script, but previously rotate the image 90º as the tool can only be applied for horizontal banding.
+As can be seen in the following screenshot there is some vertical banding in the image.
+To remove the vertical banding use the CanonBandingReduction script, but rotate the image 90º before since the tool can only be applied for horizontal banding.
 After reducing the banding rotate the image back again.

-Apply BackgroundNeutralization tool.
-Select a preview that represent the background of the image and read the maximum values of pixel from Statistics
+Apply the BackgroundNeutralization tool.
+Select a preview that represent the background of the image and read the maximum pixel values from Statistics.

-Apply ColorCalibration tool.
-Update the values of the background reference from the preview previously used and let the rest of values by default.
+Apply the ColorCalibration tool.
+Update the values of the background reference from the preview previously used and use the rest of the values as default.

-Generate a PSF to be used in Deconvolution process.
+Generate a PSF to be used in the Deconvolution process.

-Generate a star mask using Starmask tool to protect the cores of stars during deconvolution.
-To build this mask first clone the image, copy the parameters of the STF to HistogramTranformation tool by draging the blue triangle to the bottom bar of the HT tool and then apply HT to the image.
+Generate a star mask using the Starmask tool to protect the cores of stars during deconvolution.
+To build this mask first clone the image, then copy the parameters of the STF to the HistogramTranformation tool by dragging the blue triangle to the bottom bar of the HT tool, then apply HT to the image.

-Once stretched, smooth the _clone image by removing three layers in MultiscaleLinearTransform tool
+Once stretched, smooth the _clone image by removing three layers using the MultiscaleLinearTransform tool.

-Now apply StarMask process on the _clone to generate the star_mask using the following parameters:
+Now apply the StarMask process on the _clone to generate the star_mask using the following parameters:

-Protecting the stars with star_mask1 apply Deconvolution tool to the image.
-This process will stand out little details on the galaxies and improve the medium and low size stars profile.
+Protecting the stars with star_mask1 apply the Deconvolution tool to the image.
+This process will bring out little details in the galaxies and improve the medium and small stars profiles.

-After the stretch is reveled that the size of the stars is much bigger in the blue channel.
+After the stretch you can see that the size of the stars is much bigger in the blue channel.

-I will reduce stars applying MorpholygicalTransformation to each channel but first generate a star_mask using StarMask tool to protect the galaxies and background during this process.
-Also apply a dilation with MorphologicalTransformation to the mask to increase the area where I will work on the stars.
+Reduce the stars by applying MorphologicalTransformation to each channel but first generate a star_mask using the StarMask tool to protect the galaxies and the background during this process.
+Also apply a dilation to the mask using MorphologicalTransformation to increase the area where will be worked on.

-Now I will start processing the Syn_Lum image following the same procedure of removing gradient and correcting the banding.
+Now I will start processing the Syn_Lum image following the same procedure removing the gradient and correcting the banding.

-Rotate the image and apply CanonBandingReduction script and then rotate back the image
+Rotate the image and apply the CanonBandingReduction script and then rotate the image back.

-Non linear strecth of the image using MaskedStretch tool
+Non linear stretch of the image using the MaskedStretch tool.

 I will also perform star reduction to the big stars protecting the images with the previous star_mask and applying MorphologicalTransformation

-Apply HDRMultiscaleTransform to compress the dynamic reange in the galaxies
+Apply HDRMultiscaleTransform to compress the dynamic range in the galaxies.

 LRGBCombination to add the Syn_Lum to the RGB image.
 Clone the Syn_Lum_Master image to use as mask protecting the background during the LRGBCombination.

-Apply SCNR to remove some green using the Syn_Lum_Master_clone protecting the background.
+Apply SCNR to remove some green using the Syn_Lum_Master_clone to protect the background.

 Invert the mask (Syn_Lum_Master_clone) and apply GammaStretch to darken the background

-A little of noise reduction protecting with a new mask.
-To build the mask use RangeSelection tool and then multiply the rangemask by six using PixelMath tool
+A little noise reduction, protecting the image with a new mask.
+To build the mask use the RangeSelection tool and then multiply the rangemask by six using the PixelMath tool.

-Apply TGVDenoise to the image protecting the center of the galaxies to noise reduction in the periphery of the galaxies and the background
+Apply TGVDenoise to the image protecting the background and the periphery of the galaxies.

-Invert the rangemask and apply CurvesTransformation to increase contrast and a little of saturation.
+Invert the rangemask and apply CurvesTransformation to increase contrast and add a little saturation.